mocdaniel/k8s-primer/docs/introduction/architecture.md

 # Kubernetes Architecture

-As mentioned in the previous section, Kubernetes basically consists of a set of APIs and controllers that continuously work to make your actual state match your desired state.
+As mentioned in the previous section, Kubernetes basically consists of a set of APIs and controllers that continuously work to make your **actual state** match your **desired state**.
 In this section, we will learn more about the inner workings of Kubernetes.

 Consider this graphic from the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/overview/components/):